mwalker0909/Shopping-Cart/README.md

 ### Code 201 BusMall Shopping Cart

-_A shopping page and associated cart page for BusMall (like SkyMall but for Busses).
+_A shopping page and associated cart page for BusMall (like SkyMall but for busses).
 Related to our BusMall market research project, but stands as its own site for now._

 Mason and Holly Pair Programming